Communication: Non-verbal

-Non-verbal communication has many functions.
-It frequently contains information about emotions, attitudes, personality, interpersonal relationships, and private thoughts.
+Non-verbal communication often happens unintentionally and unconsciously, like sweating or blushing, but there are also conscious intentional forms, like shaking hands or raising a thumb.
 It often happens simultaneously with verbal communication and helps optimize the exchange through emphasis and illustration or by adding additional information.
-Non-verbal cues can also clarify the intent behind a verbal message.
-Communication is usually more effective if several modalities are used and their messages are consistent.
-But in some cases, the different modalities contain conflicting messages, for example, when a person verbally agrees with a statement but presses their lips together, thereby indicating disagreement non-verbally.
+Non-verbal cues can clarify the intent behind a verbal message.
+Using multiple modalities of communication in this way usually makes communication more effective if the messages of each modality are consistent.
+However, in some cases different modalities can contain conflicting messages.
+For example, a person may verbally agree with a statement but press their lips together, thereby indicating disagreement non-verbally.